sciustea/Improve-Machine-Learning-Model-Accuracy_Feature-Engineering_Python/README.md

 # Improve-ML-Model-Accuracy_Feature-Engineering

-Feature engineering and improving the model accuracy; Use the advertising data  advertising.csv;
+Feature engineering and improving the model accuracy; Using the advertising data:  advertising.csv;
 The ML model predicts the last column "Clicked on Ad";
 Splitting the data into training and testing data sets, then choosing and training a classification machine learning algorithm;
 Getting the accuracy of the ML model;